webplatform/docs/apis/webaudio/AudioBufferSourceNode/playbackRate/index.md

 {{Flags}}
 {{Standardization_Status|W3C Editor's Draft}}
 {{API_Name}}
 {{Summary_Section|The speed at which to render the audio stream.
-The default playbackRate.value is 1.
+The default playbackRate value is 1.
 This parameter is a-rate.}}
 {{API_Object_Property
 |Property_applies_to=apis/webaudio/AudioBufferSourceNode
 |Read_only=No